Arvind644/ai-chat-app/README.md

 # AI Chat App with Rate Limiter

 This is a mvp integration project in which I used Upstash Redis as Rate limiter for accessing the openai api calls.
+And convert it to a company specific QA chat bot

 Some of the features of the application